 School Psychology - Graduate Certificate

-The Graduate Certificate in School Psychology is a post-master's certificate designed for those who have completed graduate degrees in some area of psychology or counseling and who require no more than 15 credit hours of additional specialized training to meet the licensure requirements to practice as a school psychologist.
+This post-masters graduate certificate is designed for those who have completed graduate degrees in some area of psychology or counseling and who require no more than 15 credit hours of additional specialized training to meet the licensure requirements to practice as a school psychologist.
 Students who are interested in School Psychology but have not completed a graduate degree in psychology or counseling should apply to the 62-hour M.Ed. in Educational Psychology with the School Psychology Concentration.

 This certificate does not represent licensure or certification in school psychology.
 It is intended to supplement an existing graduate degree.
 Individuals who have less than 45 hours of graduate coursework are ineligible for the school psychology graduate certificate.